neurochain/core/doc/architecture.md

 ## Handshake

 After a tcp connection is established:
-The bot that initiate the connection send a Hello message with its port and public key.
+The bot that initiates the connection sends a Hello message with its port and public key.
-The remote answer with its a peer list (see [Directory](Directory)) and if it want to keep the connection or not.
-Keeping the connection is based on the actual number of connection a bot already has, to avoid getting a [star network](https://en.wikipedia.org/wiki/Star_network).
+The remote answers with its a peer list (see [Directory](Directory)) and if it wants to keep the connection or not.
+Keeping the connection is based on the actual number of connections a bot already has, to avoid getting a [star network](https://en.wikipedia.org/wiki/Star_network).
 With those really few rules, we are able to achieve a connected, scalable and decentralized mesh network.

 # Crypto